The start of our dive into the popular Sequence Method for structuring a screenplay.

 Dramatica, on the other hand, takes an objective look at story.
 Looking at narrative from the Author's point-of-view, it asks What is it you want to say with your story?
 Note the difference in mindset here--instead of dealing with experience, Dramatica deals with process.
 It deals with the ingredients of story.

 I'll continue to watch this video and offer up whatever insight I can.
-It will be interesting to see if there is something that can be developed in terms of sequences as Dramatica in its current incarnation focuses solely on the Signposts (what most people think of as Acts).
+It will be interesting to see if there is something that can be developed in terms of sequences as Dramatica in its current incarnation focuses solely on the Transits (what most people think of as Acts).